Seebarsh7/Scalable-Spatial-Analysis/README.md

 # Scalable-Spatial-Analysis
-This is the project files for class CEE263N at UC Berkeley.
+This is the project files for class at UC Berkeley.
+It consists the applications of machine learning algorithms in the realm of Transportation, including Principle Component Analysis (PCA), Clustering algorithms, Ramdom Forrest and Boosting.
+The projects deal with several pretigious datasets like NYC Yellow Taxi datasets, Didi Trajectory Datasets, MNIST Hand-written Digits, Twitter Dataset and so on.
+Shapely, GeoPandas and PostgresSQL are mentioned in the projects.
 ## Project 0: Overview of Python
 * Few useful libraries.
 * Interfaces of natural language processing tool class, including word frequency calculation, character frequency calculation, and other useful tools.